 I’m Melissa, I have written about my journey through pregnancy with Fibromyalgia through three pregnancies in the last six years on my blog.
 I wrote the book Pregnancy and Fibromyalgia, it is a compilation of my research and experience.
 My mission is to help other mamas not do this fight alone with no information, like I did the first time I was pregnant.

-Nearly six years ago I found myself pregnant without any idea of how to manage the Fibromyalgia during pregnancy.
+Just over six years ago I found myself pregnant without any idea of how to manage the Fibromyalgia during pregnancy.
 I didn’t even have my symptoms under control prior to pregnancy.
 I was too exhausted, sore and miserable to do much research.
 I relied on doctors who didn’t know much and suffered as a result.
 By the time I faced a grueling 20 hour labour (with three hours of pushing, but that’s another story!)
 I was already in high levels of pain, fatigue and hadn’t been able to sit comfortably for three months.
 Starting life with a tiny baby with such a disadvantage really didn’t help me to cope.
 It was a long, hard year.

 Fast forward to 2016, when I was pregnant with my second son, I had all of this information and lived experience.
 I wasn’t able to eliminate the pain and fatigue, but I had far better coping mechanisms.
 Despite a difficult third trimester, again, despite an even longer labour and four months of near constant standing and jiggling with the front pack on (baby had reflux) – I coped far better.